AleksTat/model-merging-rl/README.md

-## Files
+# General information
+- Code for bachelor thesis "Continual Reinforcement Learning by Merging Models"
-- train.py: Used to train the models
+- Use to reproduce the results or to conduct further experiments

+# Files
+## train.py
+- Trains models
-	- I used all these hyperparameters for every training run
+- Hyperparameters stayed the same for every training run in the thesis
+## merge.py
-- merge.py: Used to merge models, either use gitrebasin or weight averaging
+- Merges two models, either by averaging their weights or by Git Re-Basin merging
-	- Code for gitrebasin is inside /utils/gitrebasin.py
+- Code for Git Re-Basin is inside /utils/gitrebasin.py
+## evaluate.py
-- evaluate.py: Used to test models, spectate them or let a random agent play, specify which of those with the --mode argument
+- Used to test models, spectate them or let a random agent play.
+Specify which of those with the --mode argument
-	- I used num_episodes=5000 for my expirments, in on case I used =1000
+- num_episodes=5000 was used for experiments; in one case =1000 was used
-	- I used seed=5 always
+- seed=5 was used for all experiments
-- plots_and_tableentries: Contains the files I used to plot training data (plot_training.py) and compute the mean return values etc. that I have in my tables (results_table.py)
-	- Very manual usage, changed which function to run by hand each time because I did this at the end and there was little time
-    - Requires a slight change in stable-baselines3 package code to work
-	- Uses most of stable-baselines3 stuff
+## plot_training.py
+- Creates training plots of both UB and sub-task models
+## results.py
+- Computes the results (like mean returns) after testing a model with evaluate.py and saving the test data in a csv file
+- Writes the results in a new output file
+## test_merge.py
+- Tests the implementations of the different merging procedures
+- Currently not up to date!
+## procgen_games
-- procgen_games: Contains all procgen game files I used for the super-tasks and sub-tasks with my modifications
+- Folder containing all procgen environments that were used as super-tasks and sub-tasks
+- The individual game files should be added to a local procgen installation (and registered, e.g. in cmake)
 - test_merge.py: Used this to confirm that my merging functions are functioning correctly, it is a bit messy right now and a lot of things are commented out.
 I also did other things to verify correct merging.

+# Models
+## Starpilot
+- All super-task models (UB), sub-task models and merged models for which results are reported in the thesis can be found inside the models_starpilot folder
-## Models
+## Fruitbot
-- Currently includes all my super-task and sub-task models, and all averaged models
-- Gitrebasin models will follow, they are many
+- All super-task models (UB), sub-task models and merged models for which results are reported in the thesis can be found inside the models_fruitbot folder

-## Requirements
+# Requirements
-- gym 0.21.0
-- gym3 0.3.3
-- numpy 1.21.6
-- nvidia-cublas-cu11 11.10.3.66
-- nvidia-cuda-nvrtc-cu11 11.7.99
-- nvidia-cuda-runtime-cu11 11.7.99
-- nvidia-cudnn-cu11 8.5.0.96
-- procgen 0.10.7
-- python 3.7.16
-- scipy 1.7.3
-- stable baselines3 1.8.0
-- torch 1.13.1
+- All requirements can be found in the environment.yml file.
+- Procgen is included in the environment.yml file, but commented out.
+We recommend a manual installation from the official Git repository (https://github.com/openai/procgen).
+Installing Procgen manually by first downloading the repository makes it easier to insert our modified Procgen files.
+- **Cuda**: Cuda 11.7 was used for experiments with a RTX 3060, and the specific packages are included in the environment.yml file, but commented out.
+This is because your machine might require a different cuda version or different packages.
+You can try uncommenting and installing the same ones, and if that doesn't work you need to find out which cuda version you can use, if any.
+You could simply install cuda with pip after setting up the conda environment: python -m pip install cuda-python.